fidenz-chim/TruffleTest01/README.md

 Setup testrpc
 https://github.com/ethereumjs/testrpc

+**Setting up the project**
 Clone [this](https://github.com/fidenz-chim/TruffleTest01) repository into your local machine

-You do not have to run _truffle init_ as the requreid files are already in this repo.
-But if you are setting up a fresh project, you should run _truffle init_ to initialise the project with truffle.
+Run _truffle init_ to initialise the project with truffle, but you do not have to do this if you are using this repo.

-Again, correct configuraions are in place once you clone the project, but following step should be done if you are trying to test a fresh project.
+Configure truffle to work with _testrpc_ .Again, correct configuraions are in place if you clone this project.
+If you are trying truffle on a fresh project, following step should be done.

 Update truffle.js as it looks like below which configuer the truffle to interact with your local instance of testrpc running at port 8545
 ```